wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/integrate_bento_analysis_230922.rst

    .. code:: r

-      # Ensure the Python environment for Giotto has been installed.
+      # Ensure the Python environment for Giotto Has been installed.

+      # Set python path to your preferred python version path
+      # Set python path to NULL if you want to automatically install (only the 1st time) and use the giotto miniconda environment
+      python_path = "/sc/arion/work/wangw32/conda-env/envs/giotto_suite_bento_install/bin/python"

       genv_exists = checkGiottoEnvironment()

    .. container:: cell-output cell-output-stderr